-Activity 11: Spending must be balanced against saving
+Activity 10: Spending must be balanced against saving

-- Talk to your child about something they really WANT but they do not have enough money saved to buy at present.
-They should have a good idea of the cost of the item, but if not, do an online search and use a few different merchants to find the best price (this is an important lesson on price comparison in its own right). - Next, sit with your child to review how much they have in savings or, if they receive it, weekly pocket money and work out what the shortfall is. - Next, help them work out how long it would take to buy it if they saved all, half, or a quarter of their pocket money each week. - Help your child to decide their best savings option to reach their target. - Create a Budget Calendar, marking the daily or weekly amount targeted and reached to keep them motivated to reach their goal.
+- ► Talk to your child about something they really WANT but they do not have enough money saved to buy at present.
+They should have a good idea of the cost of the item, but if not, do an online search and find the best price (this is an important lesson on price comparison). - Next, sit with your child to review how much they have in savings or, if they receive it, weekly pocket money and work out what the shortfall is. - Next, help them work out how long it would take to buy it if they saved all, half, or a quarter of their pocket money each week. - ▶ Help your child to decide their best savings option to reach their target. - Create a Budget Calendar, marking the daily or weekly amount targeted and reached to keep them motivated to reach their goal.